zkportal/oracle-verification-backend/README.md

 ### Aleo program's configured unique ID

-If the live check in the configuration is not skipped, his backend will query an Aleo node for the configured Aleo program and get the unique ID that the program uses for unique ID assertions on the enclave reports.
+If the live check in the configuration is not skipped, this backend will query an Aleo node for the configured Aleo program and get the unique ID that the program uses for unique ID assertions on the enclave reports.

 The querying is done once at startup.
 If the obtained unique ID doesn't match the unique ID from the reproducible build, the backend will exit with an error.

-Use the configuration `liveCheck.skip` to skip it.
+Use the configuration `liveCheck.skip` to skip the unique ID check in the Aleo program.

 ## Configuration